sprisa/west/README.md

 > 💡 On ubuntu, you may need to [disable the default dns server](https://unix.stackexchange.com/q/676942) so port 53 is freed.

 You should see Nebula, the API, and DNS server all running ✨

+The `ca.crt` and `ca.key` files have been imported into West and encrypted with your password.
+These files are now safe to delete.

 ### 3) Configure your Subdomain NS records

-In order the DNS resolver to work so we can communicate with `home.net.mycompany.dev`, we need to setup some DNS record.
+In order the DNS resolver to work so we can communicate with `home.net.mycompany.dev`, we need to setup some DNS records.
 This looks a bit different depending on what domain provider you use.

 **First**, configure an `A` record pointing at your west-port server.

 For example: `westport.mycompany.dev` and using Cloudflare DNS.
 Do not use Cloudflare proxying.
 ![cloudflare-dns](./docs/dns1.png)